celine-mtz/Website-ULiege-Aviron/README.md

 **Events Page**<br>
 *Calendar :* Upcoming events and races<br>
 *Event Details :* Information and registration options for each event<br>
+> This is redirection to an official website of the aviron events.

 **Gallery Page**<br>
 *Photo Gallery :* High-quality images of past events, training sessions, and club activities<br>